Xyter246/Programmeer-Learning-App/README.md

 # Programmeer Learning App
+Most buttons are quite self-explanatory.
+Regardless, we will still describe a couple program interactions here for the ones that aren't as self-explanatory.

 ## Learning using Exercises
 In order to practice Exercises, you need to click on the LEARN button at the top.
 Once you've done so, a windows file explorer menu will open.
 It accepts text documents as input and we have prepared a couple for you just in case.